RADESH626/black-noise-nextjs/memory-bank/progress.md

 - The `Genero` enum has been correctly exported in `src/models/enums/usuario/index.js`.
 - The profile page data fetching has been optimized on the client-side by ensuring `userDesigns` are re-fetched after a new design upload, improving UI consistency.
 - Resolved repeated client-side console logs in `src/components/layout/ProfileContent.jsx` by moving them into a `useEffect` hook, ensuring they run only once on component mount.
-- Implemented a shopping cart icon in the `HeaderPrincipal.jsx` component.
+- Implemented a shopping cart icon in `HeaderPrincipal.jsx` component.
 - Created a `CartModal.jsx` component that displays a preview of cart items (image, name, price, quantity) and a message for an empty cart.
 - Reintroduced the dedicated `/carrito` page, rendering the `CartComponent` for a full cart view.
 - The cart icon in the header now toggles the `CartModal` and fetches cart data.